kochollas/Portfolio_view/Model_deployment/mpesa_analyzer/README.md

 The application can be deployed on AWS EC2 linux instance or shiny sever pro

 ### Prerequisites
+#### Shiny Dependencies
-You must have the following R packages library(stringr) library(pdftools) library(rebus) library(dplyr)
+You must have the following R packages installed on your server instance library(stringr) library(pdftools) library(rebus) library(dplyr) library(ggplot2) library(highcharter)
-library(ggplot2)
-library(highcharter)
+#### Linux Dependencies
+libcurl4-openssl-dev
+libpoppler-cpp-dev

 ```
 ui.R